 - Avoid alcohol and other irritating foods and beverages while taking prednisone.

 - Finish your course of treatment as instructed by the prescriber.

 There are certain signs that might point to a more serious problem that requires more immediate attention.
-If you develop any of the following symptoms, you should promptly call your pharmacist or healthcare provider for immediate guidance.
+If you develop any of the following symptoms, you should promptly call your healthcare provider for immediate guidance:

 “Most patients benefit from short-term prednisone treatment, while others require low-dose maintenance therapy with medical supervision and routine lab work,” Tomaka said.
-“Depending on the seriousness of the condition treated, the benefit of using prednisone may outweigh the risks.”
+“Depending on the condition treated, the benefit of using prednisone may outweigh the risks.”

-Closely following prescription instructions, clearly communicating with your provider about your health and medication history, and keeping an eye out for signs of a negative reaction can help you reap the intended benefits of this common medication while minimizing its many potential risks.
+Closely following prescription instructions, clearly communicating with your provider about your health and medication history, and keeping an eye out for signs of a negative reaction can help you reap the intended benefits of prednisone while minimizing its many potential risks.